Learn about ledger financing, why it's important, and it's benefits within your organization.

 It provides you with a frame of reference to identify what does and does not work for your business.
 Also, keep in mind that it's okay to adjust your sales budgets as you learn more about how leads are generated for your business.

-You can improve upon your marketing initiatives and ultimately increase lead generation for your business!
+By organising and budgeting, you can improve upon your marketing initiatives and ultimately increase lead generation for your business!